-about Carrot and Sticks...
+About Carrot and Sticks...

 Maslow's hierarchy of needs

-This is very popular, and most recognized motivational theory, came around 1950, which states that while people aim to meet basic needs, they seek to meet successively higher needs in the form of a pyramid.
+This is very popular, and the most recognized motivational theory, came around 1950, which states that while people aim to meet basic needs, they seek to meet successively higher needs in the form of a pyramid.
 Here are the five elements (in order, from bottom to top):

 Let us deep dive into all five elements:

 Fairness: Fairness is more important than money.
 More and more research points to the insight that a sense of unfairness could be harder to handle than an empty stomach.
 This is very important that leaders need to trade fairly with people.
-Some leaders want to keep lots of secrets which is demotivating.
-There should be more transparency and leaders need to keep their promises.
+Some leaders want to keep lots of secrets, which is demotivating.
+There should be more transparency, and leaders need to keep their promises.
 There should be no gap between saying and doing.
-Report says, there is less impact of downsizing when people understood that the decisions are made fairly.
-In the workplace, some organization allow people to have community days, where they give their time to a charity of their choice.
+The report says, there was less impact of downsizing when people understood that the decisions made relatively.
+In the workplace, some organization allows people to have community days, where they give their time to a charity of their choice.

 You would also like to check some other popular motivational theories, like:

-Daniel Pink’s model of Intrinsic motivation, which are Autonomy, Mastery and Purpose.
+Daniel Pink’s model of Intrinsic motivation, which are Autonomy, Mastery, and Purpose.